xhenos/kodo/content/help/faq/application.md

 ### Can I revert back from the Material Design 2 update of Tachiyomi?
 While there will never be a toggle between the two UI versions, you can continue to use the old UI version by using [TachiyomiAZ](https://tachiyomi.org/forks/TachiyomiAZ/).

-### I see manga images in my phone gallery, what gives!?
+### Why can I see manga pages in my device's photo gallery?
-Tachiyomi by default adds a `.nomedia` file to prevent this from happening but sometimes it doesn't work or something went wrong.
+Tachiyomi adds a `.nomedia` file to the Downloads folder by default to prevent this from happening, but sometimes it does not work, or something goes wrong.
 To fix this, all you need to do is create the file yourself.
-Name it `.nomedia` and place it in your download folder.
+Name it `.nomedia` and place it in your downloads folder.
+If you have the same problem with your local manga, place the `.nomedia` file in the local folder.

 ### I lost everything, what now?
 To avoid data loss in the future, you can use the automatic backup feature.